 Mt Olivet Cemetery in Nashville, Tennessee is an old cemetery that visitors can come to visit graves, for prayer, or to enjoy the history that the location offers.

-The cemetery itself was founded in 1856.
-It is often referred to as the final resting place for all of those that lived in Nashville.
-It is well known throughout the region as one of the most impressive cemeteries in the area.
+The cemetery itself was founded in 1856 and is well-known throughout the region as one of the most impressive cemeteries in the area.
 Many large and beautiful family memorials line the paths.
-It is also the final resting place for many notable people from the area including famous Nashville residents, soldiers from various wars and conflicts, statesmen and many more.
+It is also the final resting place for many notable people from the area including several famous Nashville residents, soldiers from various wars and conflicts, statesmen, and many more.